-As ACS 200 kills the Lyme-associated B. burgdorferi, various toxins are released and can cause a “die-off” or “herxheimer reaction”.
+As ACS 200 kills Lyme-associated pathogens various toxins are released and can cause a “die-off” or “herxheimer reaction”.
 ACZ nano Extra Strength mitigates typical die-off reaction by binding toxins and sub-particles released from the dying Lyme organisms.
 ACZ nano also increases alkalinity by binding free radicals and acids.
 Tissue alkalinity is required for the body to heal, especially the neurological system in people affected by Lyme disease.

 ACG Glutathione Extra Strength: Glutathione (GSH) is the most important intracellular anti-oxidant of the entire body: protecting, healing and rejuvenating